Ready to Form Your Corporation in Florida?

 We also handle the details, so you can start reaping the benefits of owning a Florida corporation as soon as possible. incorporate.com also offers Florida Registered Agent services to ensure you are forwarded all official and legal documents for your business.

 Articles of Incorporation for Florida Nonprofit Organizations

-A nonprofit's articles of incorporation should contain several key pieces of information, including the organization's:
+A nonprofit's articles of incorporation should contain several key pieces of information: